NativeScript/docs-v7/docs/core-concepts/navigation.md

 ### Custom transitions
 Instead of setting the `name` property to one of the predefined transitions, you can set the `instance` property of the [`NavigationTransition`](http://docs.nativescript.org/api-reference/interfaces/_ui_frame_.navigationtransition.html) to an instance of a class that inherits from [`Transition`](http://docs.nativescript.org/api-reference/classes/_ui_transition_.transition.html).
 You can create your own custom user-defined transition by writing platform-specific code to animate the transition.
 To do that you need to inherit from the [`Transition`](http://docs.nativescript.org/api-reference/classes/_ui_transition_.transition.html) class and override one method for each platform.
 Since there will be platform-specific code, you need to separate your code into two separate files.
 Here is an example of a custom transition that shrinks the disappearing page while expanding the appearing page by using a scale affine transform.

->  Note: Since the example uses native APIs you have to add a dev dependency to `tns-platform-declarations` with TypeScript enabled project.
+>  **NOTE**: The following example uses native APIs.
+When using TypeScript, you need to add a dev dependency to the `tns-platform-declarations` package to use these native APIs without compiler errors.
 For more information, see the [Intellisense and access to native APIs via TypeScript](./accessing-native-apis-with-javascript.md) section.

 ### Example 12:  Create your own custom transition.
 `custom-transition.android.js/ts`